-During the first quarter of 2012, we paid a quarterly dividend of \$0.23 per share of common stock issued and outstanding on the record date for the applicable dividend.
-Our dividend payout ratio is now approximately 32% of the midpoint of our estimated 2012 net income after certain adjustments.
+During the first half of 2012, we paid quarterly dividends of \$0.23 per share of common stock issued and outstanding on the record date for the applicable dividend.
+We set our dividend payout ratio at the beginning of 2012 to approximate 32% of the midpoint of our then estimated 2012 net income after certain adjustments.

-Our dividend policy for the future is to grow our dividend at least at the rate of growth of our earnings.
-The declaration and payment of future dividends to holders of our common stock are at the discretion of our Board of Directors and depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
+Our dividend policy for the future is to grow our dividend at least at the rate of growth of our earningsThe declaration and payment of future dividends to holders of our common stock are at the discretion of our Board and depend upon many factors, including our financial condition, earnings, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors that our Board deems relevant.
 There is no assurance that a payment of a dividend will occur in the future.